-Korla Pandit, who plays the Indian keyboard player, was a real-life local Los Angeles television star in the early 1950s.
-His show, "A Musical Evening With Korla Pandit", aired on station KTLA in Los Angeles, and consisted of Pandit gazing into the camera while playing the Hammond organ.
-He never spoke, nor smiled.
-Audiences found this highly intriguing, and the show was a major hit.
+Korla Pandit, who plays the Indian keyboard player, was a real-life Los Angeles television star in the early 1950s.
+His show, "A Musical Evening With Korla Pandit", which aired on KTLA in Los Angeles, consisted of Pandit gazing into the camera while playing the Hammond organ.
+He never spoke or smiled.
+Audiences found it highly intriguing, and the show was a major hit.
 See more »

 Was this review helpful to you?

 | Report this